enflow-nl/component-inflector/README.md

 The `enflow/component-inflector` package provides a easy way to singularize and pluralize words in multiple languages.

-The following languages are (currently) supported:
+The following languages are currently supported.
+Pull requests are welcome!
-- English
+- English (en)
-- Dutch
+- Dutch (nl)

 Component is based on [`cakephp/utility`](https://github.com/cakephp/utility) and [`noud/cakephp-dutch`](https://github.com/noud/cakephp-dutch).